Topics & Affinities

 Affinities allow you to group related Topics into a targetable unit, making it easier to reach your customers based on their interest groups.
 This document will walk you through how to use the Affinity Builder step-by-step.
 Once an Affinity is created, you can use it to build Audiences and content collections.

 Navigate to Content > Affinities.
-From the list view, click Create Affinity in the top right.
+From the list view, click Create New.

 The search option gives you access to any Topic in your taxonomy, even if it's not included in your list of Common Topics.
 This means you don't need to allow or block certain Topics to make the ones you care about available in the UI.